npetraco/CMS-Network/README.md

 A simple and practical model for computing posterior (mean) probabilities or likelihood ratios corresponding to observed CMS configurations.
-The graphical structure of the model was first described by Buckleton (as far as we know) for use with computing likelihood ratios of CMS runs.
+The graphical structure of the model was first described by Buckleton et al. (as far as we know.
+Apologies if there are earlier references we missed) for use with computing likelihood ratios of CMS runs.

+Buckleton J, Nichols R, Triggs C and Wevers G. “An Exploratory Bayesian Model for Firearm and Tool Mark Interpretation”, AFTE J 37(4):352-359 2005.

+Wevers, G, Michael Neel, M and Buckleton, J. “A Comprehensive Statistical Analysis of Striated Tool Mark Examinations Part 2: Comparing Known Matches and Known Non-Matches using Likelihood Ratios”, AFTE J 43(2):1-9 2011.

 The specific "tweek" we make to the model is to compute CMS run-length probabilities with a simple multinomial-Dirichlet conjugate model.

 The data we use with the multinomial-Dirichlet conjugate model is